 So, moderation and drinking wisely is the right way to enjoy green tea and get its benefits.

-We at Teakruthi provide a vast range of various types of teas like black tea, green tea, oolong tea, white tea, etc. Our teas are exclusively cultivated in Sri Lanka and are specially packed to maintain its freshness, taste, and aroma.
-You can try our green tea for its rich health benefits.
+We at teakruthi provide a vast range of various types of teas like black tea, green tea, oolong tea, and white tea.
+Our teas are exclusively cultivated in Sri Lanka and are specially packed to maintain its freshness, taste, and aroma.
+You can try our green teas for its rich health benefits.
 We would love to hear your experience.
 Please let us know your story in the comment section.
 Till then, enjoy your cup of tea, green tea!